|Home State||Civilian Occupation|

 Verderamo’s marriage certificate gave his full name as William Joseph Verderamo.
 However, he served under the name William Verderamo, with no middle name given on his draft card or military records.

 There are limitations to family supplied information.
 On the State of Delaware Individual Military Service Record, his widow stated that Verderamo participated in operations in “North Africa, invasion of Sicily, and Italy” as well as Normandy.
 The 1st Infantry Division did not participate in the invasion of mainland Italy.
-I suspect that this was a mistake by his widow, but since I don’t know the exact date that he joined the 16th Infantry Regiment, I can’t be certain.
+I suspect that this was a mistake by his widow.
 The document also stated he was promoted to the grade of corporal.
-If so, he was reduced back to the grade of private prior to his death.
+If so, he was reduced back to private prior to joining the Medical Detachment of the 16th Infantry Regiment in August 1943, as the unit’s morning reports do record any promotions or demotions for him.

 Available records do not reveal Private Verderamo’s Military Occupational Specialty (M.O.S.).
 For instance, he may have been a medical or surgical technician, medical aidman, or litter bearer.
 Verderamo’s Bronze Star Medal citation stated that he landed near Colleville-sur-Mer, which was inland from the sector designated Fox Green, though Company “A” landed at the neighboring sector, Easy Red.